-- Business name.
-You can use your business name as a number.
+- Alpha tag.
+You can use your business name or a keyword as a number, we call this an alpha tag.
 But it needs to be shorter than 11 characters.

 Note if you use this option, you can’t get replies.
 On the flip side, a brand name dials up customer recognition.